fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5c.md

 #### 5.13: Blog list tests, step1

-Make a test which checks that the component displaying a blog renders the blog's title and author, but does not render its url or number of likes by default.
+Make a test, which checks that the component displaying a blog renders the blog's title and author, but does not render its URL or number of likes by default.

-Add CSS-classes to the component to help the testing as necessary.
+Add CSS classes to the component to help the testing as necessary.

 #### 5.14: Blog list tests, step2

-Make a test which checks that the blog's url and number of likes are shown when the button controlling the shown details has been clicked.
+Make a test, which checks that the blog's URL and number of likes are shown when the button controlling the shown details has been clicked.

 #### 5.15: Blog list tests, step3

-Make a test which ensures that if the <i>like</i> button is clicked twice, the event handler the component received as props is called twice.
+Make a test, which ensures that if the <i>like</i> button is clicked twice, the event handler the component received as props is called twice.

 #### 5.16: Blog list tests, step4